 Most states have laws that govern homeowners associations and condominium associations.
 Virginia is one of them.
-A few Virginia HOA laws can affect the operations and management of an HOA or condo association, though.
-And it is part of the association board’s job to familiarize themselves with these laws to ensure compliance and protection from liability.
+A few Virginia HOA laws can affect the operations and management of an HOA or condo association.
+It is part of the association board’s job to familiarize themselves with these laws to ensure compliance and protection from liability.

 The Importance of Understanding Virginia HOA Laws